in-progress-aprender/react-container/README.md

 * Changing the RANDOM_USER_URL to validate that error messages are displaying

 ### Overall Approach
 I decided to use React with functional typescript components.
 I used react-router-dom to setup routing to the detail page.
-It currently is not being utilized, but the routing is there for future work when the user just wants to navigate to the detail page without selecting a user first.
 I implemented the list/detail view in One page with react material data grid and cards.
 For deploying to Kubernetes I utilized the package runtime-env-cra which allows for setting up ENV variables in HELM for the specific environment.